MahjongPantheon/pantheon/UPDATE.md

 After all the steps completed, check if everything works as expected.

+Replace `docker` with `podman` in the instruction above if you're using podman.

 ## When do I need to use this instruction?

 ❗ If your current revision is older or equal to the following ones, the update to last master will require the process described above: